 WAIT is asserted during X latency, the Wait state and at the end of 4-, 8- or 16-Word burst.
-It is only deasserted when output data are valid.
+It is only de-asserted when output data are valid.
 In Continuous Burst Read mode a Wait state will occur when crossing the first 16 Word boundary.
 If the burst starting address is aligned to a 4 Word Page, the Wait state will not occur.

-The WAIT signal can be configured to be active Low or active High (default) by setting CR10 in the Configuration Register.
+The WAIT signal can be configured to be active Low or active High by setting CR10 in the Configuration Register.
 The WAIT signal is meaningful only in Synchronous Burst Read mode, in other modes, WAIT is always asserted (except for Read Array mode).

-See Table 22: Synchronous Read AC characteristics, and Figure 12: Synchronous Burst Read AC waveforms, for details.
+See Table 23: Synchronous Read AC characteristics, and Figure 11: Synchronous burst read AC waveforms, for details.

-9.2.1 Synchronous Burst Read Suspend
+9.3 Synchronous Burst Read Suspend

 A Synchronous Burst Read operation can be suspended, freeing the data bus for other higher priority devices.
-It can be suspended during the initial access latency time (before data is output) in which case the initial latency time can be reduced to zero, or after the device has output data.
+It can be suspended during the initial access latency time (before data is output), or after the device has output data.
 When the Synchronous Burst Read operation is suspended, internal array sensing continues and any previously latched internal data is retained.
 A burst sequence can be suspended and resumed as often as required as long as the operating conditions of the device are met.